Faculty and Staff

 Bill is also a violinist.
 Inspired by his own experience as a musician and awkward occasionally bumpy road as a student, he is fascinated by how people engage with the world and learn.
 Bill is also the father of August and Calder and the husband of Elizabeth.

-Nina Alberg is currently in her 12th year of teaching.
-She received a B.A. in Art History and Education from Regis College, and a Masters in Special Education through Lesley University.
-Ms. Alberg has been a member of the Museum of Fine Arts Education Advisory Board since 2009, and the Chairperson of the Westwood Chapter of SEPAC since Fall of 2010.
-She has worked with MGH's YouthCare Program since 2007, most recently serving as Site Director for the Westwood Summer Camp.
-Outside of school, Ms. Alberg spends her time with her family, visiting museums, painting, illustration, and singing professionally with the New World Chorale.
-She enjoys teaching Art, Music, Theater and Social Pragmatics at Tremont School, and is excited to work with such an incredible team of educators and parents.
+Nina Alberg is currently in her 14th year of teaching.
+She received a B.A. in Art History, Theology and Education from Regis College, and a Master's degree in Special Education through Lesley University.
+Nina has been a member of the Museum of Fine Arts Educator Advisory Board since 2008, serving as a speaker for the Autism Museum Accessibility panel in 2014.
+She is a former educator for the Boston Public Schools, and former Chairperson of the Westwood Chapter of SEPAC.
+She has worked with MGH's YouthCare/Aspire Program since 2007, most recently serving as a contributor developing Brain-Based Social Pragmatics curriculum, and as a Site Director for their Summer Camp program.
+She has also delivered numerous presentations to parents and educators on using the fine arts, universal design, and multiple intelligences in all academic content areas.
+Outside of school, Ms. Alberg spends her time with her sons, visiting museums, painting, illustrating, and singing professionally with the New World Chorale for the Boston Ballet.
+She enjoys teaching Art, Music, Theater, as well as Social Pragmatics and Applied Sociology at the Tremont School.

 Andrea has a bachelor of science in childhood studies and K-8 teacher certification.
 She formerly worked in an arts charter school teaching fine art with middle school students and launched an in-school dance program involving 220 students in grades K-8.
 She has worked with preschoolers through age 16 in camp settings leading overnight canoeing/hiking/camping excursions with teens.
 What you will find evident in her teaching is her care in knowing each student, upon which she bases her interactions and instruction.
 She believes in taking the time and the creative avenue that learning and its many aspects might require.
 Andrea sells and shows her oil paintings on the NH Seacoast and runs a special event floral business with her comrade, Linda.
 She studies flamenco, modern dance, ballet and performs across New England.
 She is involved with education projects in Nicaragua and the Gambia, and volunteers for the Big Brother Big Sister program.